Previous Competition Winners

 Charlotte from Collingwood College

-Charlotte write an amazing short story, Fóvos, which showed just how much she loves the Percy Jackson series and displayed a real talent for writing.
+Charlotte wrote an amazing short story, Fóvos, which showed just how much she loves the Percy Jackson series and displayed a real talent for writing.

 - Haudane from Al-Ashraf Secondary School for Girls